dumindagamage/dataAnalyticsProject01/README.md

 * plotly: Interactive customer segmentation/product charts

 ## Credits
-* In this section, you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.
-* You can break the credits section up into Content and Media, depending on what you have included in your project.
+* The dataset used in this project was sourced from Kaggle.
+* I developed the analysis using the Code Institute Project Template
+* Referred to Code Institute learning materials to review data visualization techniques.
+* Perplexity AI supported idea generation and clarification, while GitHub Copilot assisted with code review and optimization.

-### Content
+### Content ---

 - The text for the Home page was taken from Wikipedia Article A
 - Instructions on how to implement form validation on the Sign-Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

-### Media
+### Media ---

 - The photos used on the home and sign-up page are from This Open-Source site
 - The images used for the gallery page were taken from this other open-source site

 ## Acknowledgements (optional)
-* Thank the people who provided support through this project.
+* Thank you to everyone who supported me throughout this project.
-* Emma for helping to find the ringt scope as otherwise I can work on this weeks
-* Spenser for fine tunign the though process in Data Cleaning and Transformation
+* To my course instructor, for helping me refine my thought process in data cleaning and transformation.
-* Every team member who helped by unblocing me and asking help when the blocked
+* And to my fellow team members, for their collaboration both when they helped me overcome challenges and when I could return the favor.
-* LLM tools for unblocking and branstorming support